P7h/FutureLearn__Learn_to_Code_for_Data_Analysis/Week#2/README.md

 * `read_csv(csvFile)` creates a dataframe from the dataset in the CSV file.
 * `rename(columns={oldName : newName})` renames the column `oldName` to `newName`.
 * `str.rstrip(suffix)` when applied to a dataframe column of string values, the method removes the argument `suffix` from the end of each string value in the column.
-* `tail()` gets and displays the last five rows of a dataframe.
-Optionally the method can take an integer argument to specify how many rows (until and including the last row) to get and display.
 * `to_datetime(aSeries)` when applied to a series, typically a column from a dataframe, this function returns a new series in which each value in `aSeries` has been changed to type `datetime64`.